vwillyams/garbage-ECSJobDemos/UnstablePrototypes/Asteriods/README.md

 - game code
   - [ ] make collision detection more scalable, look at boids demo!
+    - move collision detection to server and use only circle for now. (michalb)
   - [ ] move away from game objects!
     - [ ] remove sprite renderer (timj)
   - [ ] add a follow cam
   - [ ] decide on map size and maybe even make it wrap.
   - [ ] add health component to all objects?
   - [ ] make sure we can spawn 5k objects on the map now within reasonoble time and run them without drop in framerate.

-  - [ ] divide into server/server and common code.
+  - [ ] divide into server/server and common code. (michalb)
+    - seperate into proper folders
+    - divide client / server code from the systems
+    - move server code into pure ecs.
+    - start seperate worlds for client and server
+    - introduce state and cmd structures

   - [ ] add multiple worlds for faster prototyping for client / server